sounak98/musicmap/specs/mechanics_part-iib.md

 **Spam everything accept**
 You are more likely to win than to gain as the lists should be already 70-90% correct (estimate).
 This is also a quick way to bump artificially the overall score of a genre.
 >    → Punishment for clicking accept when it gets rejected should be accordingly high.
-    Punishment x 4 x avg user vote (=??)
-    → Optional: timelock and/or maximum amount of votes per user per day
+That is why there is a multiplier and average track rating.

 **Troll Propose Attack**
 Spam propose as many songs as possible from a totally different genre.
- >   → Ban user from proposing within a genre after X amounts of damned songs
-    → Implement punishment for the proposer when a song gets removed.
+ >   → Implement punishment for the proposer when a song gets removed.

-**Waste by Negative Focus**
-If all songs are displayed with a score from +∞ until -∞, it is better to let users focus their efforts on positive votes (to have a good ranking).
-Time and effort placed in additional negative votes will exponentially decrease in value, because these songs do not belong on the list and consumers will also not listen to them.
-It is important for mass adoption to let the users do the least amount of work possible.
- >   → Implement a threshold in negative score after which a song gets removed from the entry.

 **Diverging from Schelling Point**
 The initial bootstrapping phase is very important to set the right Schelling Point direction.